-Transformation is one of the goals of the university's strategic plan which highlights the interventions we believe we need to make in order to develop UCT in particular ways over the next 5 to 10 years.
+Transformation is one of the goals of the university's strategic plan which highlights what needs to be done to develop UCT in particular ways over the next 5 to 10 years.

 UCT is committed to the goal of non-racialism.
 A non-racial university is one where historical apartheid categories no longer have relevance to the probability that a student will be admitted or will pass; or to a staff member's likelihood of promotion.

 A transformed university will be one in which we no longer hold stereotypical views of others based on their gender, race or disability.
 Such stereotypes may be dissolved because we have consciously overcome them and because the generalisations no longer apply.

 A transformed university will be one in which the underlying historical power relationships, of which various forms of discrimination are symptoms, are fundamentally altered and equalised.

 However, we are not there now, and so intervention along race, gender and disability lines remains necessary.
 We will therefore use instruments and measures of race only where they are necessary to promote transformation; and we will refrain from using racial categorisation whenever we can, to promote our ultimate goal, namely a community of scholars that is aware of the legacy of race and racism in South Africa but has moved beyond its effects.

 Aside from the transformation of UCT, the university is profoundly concerned with transformation in the broader society and with issues of social justice.

 The strategic objectives for the transformation of UCT include: